pointfreeco/sqlite-data/Sources/SQLiteData/Documentation.docc/Articles/CloudKit.md

   // IDs to UUIDs
   try #sql("""
     INSERT INTO "new_reminders"
-    (
-      "id",
-      "remindersListID",
-      -- all other columns from 'reminders' table
-    )
     SELECT
       -- This converts integers to UUIDs, e.g. 1 -> 00000000-0000-0000-0000-000000000001
       '00000000-0000-0000-0000-' || printf('%012x', "id"),